 .
 Children: Yes

 - Walks well on a leash: Gets underfoot a lot.
 Working on that.

-- Sits on command: Not yet
+- Sits on command: Working on that

 - Down / Off: Not yet

 - Kennels on command: Yes, with a bribe